These Frequently Asked Questions have been anonymised for confidentiality reasons, but still cover the material points.

 The university is supporting those who wish to apply.
 Previously, the application for checking ID was only available for Android devices.
 If you require access to an Android device please contact International Staff Support on level 4 of the Administration Building.

-The ‘ID Document Check’ beta app is now available for iPhone 8 and newer models.
-The app will be available on the iPhone 7 and 7 Plus shortly following an upcoming iOS software update.
+The ‘ID Document Check’ beta app is now available for iPhone 7 and 7 Plus and newer models following an iOS software update.